Security-FIT/SpAArSIST/README.md

 # SpAArSIST: Sparsified AASIST for Efficient and Reliable Anti-Spoofing

 > **Supplementary material** for the Interspeech 2026 paper *"SpAArSIST:
-> Sparsified AASIST for Efficient and Reliable Anti-Spoofing"* (Firc et al.,
+> Sparsified AASIST for Efficient and Reliable Anti-Spoofing"* (Firc, Staněk, Lička, Malinka, Perešíni;
-> Security@FIT, Brno University of Technology).
+> Security@FIT; Brno University of Technology).
 This repository accompanies the
 > publication and provides the reference implementation, training, and
 > evaluation code.